KieranLafferty/KLCircleViewController/README.md

 A control that allows panning between view controllers as inspired by the Circle app.

-Note: KLCircleViewController is intended for use with portrait orientation on iPhone/iPod Touch.
+Note: KLCircleViewController is intended for use with portrait orientation on iPhone/iPod Touch/iPad.

 Requires ARC